-Is a face shield with cloth covering the side and bottom edges an acceptable substitute for a mask or cloth face covering?
+Is a face shield with cloth covering the side and bottom edges an acceptable accommodation for workers who have a medical exemption to wearing a mask or cloth face covering?

 Yes.
-A face shield that includes a cloth extension attached to the entire edge of the shield is an acceptable substitute.
+A face shield that includes a cloth extension attached to the entire edge of the shield is an acceptable accommodation.